evianambarnes/portfolio/finalproject3.md

 ### Visualization Names

 I renamed my first visualization and I think that it really helped to emphasize the main points.
 I changed the title to "Counties with more than 1 in 5 households offline."
-This is both shorter than my original title and is a more impactful statement than my original name.
+This is both shorter than my original title and is a more impactful statement.
 I kept the other 3 visualizations as they were because the context panes next to them provide details describing the visual.

 ### Background Context